 A GMB profile that’s filled out with contact information, including a website address and phone number, makes it easy for prospects to get touch with you.
 All they need to do to give you a call is to tap the phone number on your profile on Google Search or Google Maps.

-People can even ask you a question right there, on your profile page.
+People can ask questions about you.
 This gives you the opportunity to engage with prospects and provide all the information they need.

 Since the questions and answers are public on your page, other people can read them and be reassured that they’re making the right decision buying from you.
 This is particularly useful if you have no Google reviews for your business yet, as searchers can get a feel of how you’re interacting with your prospects and customers.